jtgraham38/JG.js/readme.md

 This is an ongoing project.

+## Getting Started

+To start using the modules in jg.js, it is crucial to include the jg.js script in your page.
+It synchronizes the differnt features of this module and makes them play nicely together.
+Refrain from modifying or calling any funtions in this module directly, as this could lead to undefined behavior.
+After that, simply include other scripts from the jg.js module that you would like to use, and jg.js will automatically detect and call them.

 ## JG Modal (jg_modal.js)

 jg_modal.js automates many of the basic features involved in implementing modals.
 It makes use of the html dialog element, and automates the process of making a button open the modal, and of inserting a close button inside the modal.